“Because I’m the Doctor. And this is my spoon!”

 A lot of people might not like the more wacky tone and it does dominate the episode, to the point that the storyline suffers slightly.
 The episodes climax is a little disappointing and the motive behind the Sheriff’s evil plan isn’t very well explained with the same being said of his Robot companions.
 Part of this could be explained through the fact that a plot point about the Sheriff being a robot, present in the original leaked script, was cut out, leaving not much of that plot line left in the finished episode.
 There is good reason for this cut but nevertheless the episode suffered because of it.

 Overall, the third episode in this series of Doctor Who was a strange one.
-While the plot and character motivations were weaker than the usual Doctor Who standard, the script, performances and direction more than made up for it.
+While the plot and character motivations were weaker than the usual Doctor Who standard, the script, performances and direction pretty much made up for it.
 The humour and tone might not be for everyone but if you’re like me and you enjoy all the types of Doctor Who episodes, both the camp and wacky ones like this and not just dark ones that started this series off, then you should love Robots of Sherwood.
 And if not, then wait for next weeks episode- it looks like a good’un.